fulldotdev/starter/README.md

 You will be greeted with a starter page, to edit the content of this page, see `src/content/pages/index.md`.
 We use content collections for all of our websites for seemless integration with [CMS](https://cloudcannon.com/) for our customers to easily edit the contents of the website without needing to be technical.

+#### i18n (Internationalization)

+With this starter, internationalization is already set up.
+To add a new language, create a new folder in `src/content/` with the language code (e.g. `en`, `es`, `fr`, etc.).
+Then, copy the `pages` folder from the default language to the new language folder.
+You can then edit the content of the pages in the new language.

+to translate the blocks in `settings/base.yml` you can simply create another file with the language code (e.g. `en.yml`, `es.yml`, `fr.yml`, etc.) and copy/translate the content from `base.yml`.

 ### Blocks (sections)

 To build sections we use blocks.
 Blocks are reusable components that can be used in any page.
 These blocks are now primarily sourced from the FullUI Library, providing a set of pre-built, customizable components.
 You can use these blocks directly in your pages.